living-room/turing/readme.md

 # getting involved

 There are a few more things to understand, but the best way to learn is to come hack with us!
-Here are just a few ways that you can get involved:
+Here are a few ways that you can get involved:

 - Write a process that contributes logic to a group game
 - Work on infrastructure optimizations